 Biological or thermal plant protection alternatives to chemicals

-In 2015, just over 50% of the seed from Lantmännen was biologically treated or untreated.
+In 2016, 60% of the seed from Lantmännen was biologically treated or untreated.
 Biologically treated means that the seed has been treated using naturally occurring microorganisms or heat-treated to provide increased resistance to pests, thereby achieving optimum growing conditions.
 Learn more about Biological plant protection and new investments in Europe's most modern seed facility.